Rubayet19/personal-api-dashboard/memory.md

 - Logs can be queried by date range for historical analysis
 - Success rate is calculated based on HTTP status codes
 - Average latency provides insights into API performance
+- Request history is now displayed directly on the dashboard

 ### Dashboard UI Improvements